Wednesday, October 31, 2007

 He doesn't acknowledge that he almost killed Ali.
 His lawyers downplay his wrong doing while implicating my daughter.
 This is not the behavior of someone that wants forgiveness.
 This is denial of wrong doing and taking responsibility for Ali's crippling injuries.
 When he asks us for forgiveness, we'll consider forgiving.
 Unaccepted or unrequested forgiveness is misapplied when there is no repentance.
 Thus, your request is inappropriate.
 (I changed the exact wording a little for our privacy)

 I guess I don't know, for sure, if I'm right.
 I pray for the person that hurt Ali and brought so much change into our lives.
 Ultimately, the course of our lives is, has been, and always will be in the hands of the Lord.
 I honestly believe that we'll look back on this whole thing and totally recognize God's providence in our lives before, during, and after these events.
 And I don't wish the California penal system on anyone.
 Honestly.
 I don't.
-I just want Ali to get better, the adoption to go smoothly, I want my daughter to be healed emotionally and spiritually, and I want Paul to find forgiveness and newness of life in a personal relationship with Jesus Christ.
+I just want Ali to get better, the adoption to go smoothly, I want my daughter to be healed emotionally and spiritually, and I want Timmy to find forgiveness and newness of life in a personal relationship with Jesus Christ.
 And I stand ready to forgive.
 I pray that someday I can meet him face to face and extend the forgiveness he wants and needs.
 Until that happens, I'll pray for the Lord's protection and guidance in his life.
 I hope the action of praying will prepare me for the action of forgiving.

 Thursday, October 18, 2007